appfoundry/Reliant/README.md

 ```

 With that, when you start your application, both the `DefaultStringProvider` and `DefaultStringGenerator` are being
 created for the AppDelegate's [context][2].
-Remember we said they were created as singletons?
+Remember when we said they were created as "singletons"?
 Well, they are not real
-singleton's, but they are in the AppDelegate's context.
+singletons, but they are in the `AppDelegate` context.
 When you ask the context for this object, it will always return
 the same instance, guaranteed.

 After creation of an object, it will be injected with other objects known by the context it is created for.
 So in this
-case the `DefaultStringGenerator` is injected in the `DefaultStringProvider' through it's `stringGenerator` property.
+case the `DefaultStringGenerator` is injected in the `DefaultStringProvider` through its `stringGenerator` property.

-You succeeded in just loosly coupling the `StringGenerator` to your `DefaultStringGenerator` class.
-It will only ever
+You easily succeeded in loosly coupling the `StringGenerator` to your `DefaultStringGenerator` class.
-use the protocol!

-Reliant figures out which objects to inject by their given name.
-In this case, the names of our object are `stringProvider`
-and `stringGenerator`.
-That is why we named the property in `DefaultStringProvider` as such.
-The names of the objects are
-specified by your configurator.
-In this case it derives it from the method names.
-All text which comes after the
-`createSingleton` is seen as name.
-The tentative reader might argue that the names should be *StringGenerator* and
-*StringProvider* (with starting capital), in fact that is true.
-However, reliant has created aliases for these objects
-in their cammel cased form.

 #### Manual injection